unChaz/sci-fi-5e/srd/monsters/monsters.md

 **_Fey Ancestry_**.
 The drow has advantage on saving throws against being charmed, and tek can’t put the drow to sleep.

-**_Innate Techcasting_**.
-The drow’s Techcasting ability is Charisma (spell save DC 11).
-It can innately cast the following spells, requiring no material components:
+**_Innate Tekcasting_**.
+The drow’s Tekcasting ability is Charisma (tek skill save DC 11).
+It can innately cast the following tek skills, requiring no material components:

 At will: _dancing lights_
 1/day each: _darkness_, _faerie fire_